 On completion of this course, the student will be able to:

-- Ability to discriminate between interpretable and black-box models.
+- Discriminate between interpretable and black-box models.

-- Ability to write well-written and modular R code.
+- Write well-written and modular R code.

 |An introduction to statistical learning, by G. James, D. Witten, T. Hastie and R. Tibshirani.|

 ||Priority for this course will be given to students studying relevant masters programmes in the School of Mathematics.
 Students from other Schools will be admitted if space permits.
 Please contact Julian Hall.